 Pool accidents can happen inside the pool and outside of the pool.
 Pool accidents can occur on private property and public property.
 Regardless of where the accident happens, if the owner was negligent he or she can be held accountable for any injuries that occur as a result of that negligence.
 Negligence can take many forms including a broken ladder, hole in the fence, uncovered drain, or overuse of chemicals.

 Pool accidents result in a variety of injuries including traumatic brain injury, paralysis, spinal cord injuries, drowning or near drowning, intestinal damage, broken bones, and respiratory injuries.
 Even a minor injury can result in substantial medical bills, lost wages, and other damages.
 While no amount of money will undo the damage, it can help remove some of the stress that comes with recovering from a pool accident.
 It can also help pay for long-term medical care, counseling, and personal care.

 Have You Been Injured In A Pool Accident?

-Receiving compensation after a pool accident requires a skilled and experienced Bloomington pool accident lawyer.
+Receiving compensation after a pool accident requires a skilled and experienced Bloomington premises liability lawyer.
 The personal injury attorneys of The Ken Nunn Law Office have a working knowledge of the specific laws related to premises liability and pool accidents.

 When you need an attorney to fight for your right to receive a fair and just settlement, call 1-800-CALL-KEN or 1-800-225-5536 for a free legal consultation.
 You can use our Live Chat on our website 24/7 to reach a representative at a time that fits your schedule.